soerr/UnturnedDocumentation/Config.json/unityevents.md

 title: UnityEvents
 authors: MCrow
 published: true
+description: UnityEvents is a section of debug options used for certain community-made game modifications.
 ---

-UnityEvents is a section of debug options which probably game developer uses to test some feature.
+UnityEvents is a section of debug options used for certain community-made game modifications.

 It doesn't include any interesting options, so I recommend leaving it as it is.